thedevsbuddy/tailwind_cli/README.md

 projects.

 **Note:**
-> Please take a not that this project is in early stage and in future updates may include breaking changes.
+> Please take a not that this project is in early stage and in future updates it may include breaking changes.

 ![TailwindCLI](./screenshots/TailwindCLI.png)